Demonstrations Are All You Need: Advancing Offensive Content Paraphrasing using In-Context Learning: Limitations

 \section{Limitations}

 Here, we list the limitations identified in this paper:

 \begin{enumerate} \item We found that ICL fails on datasets that were prepared using the same LLMs used in the ICL framework.
-Since we used the gpt-3.5-turbo model to create polite paraphrases for our CAPP dataset, we were unable to see the same observations in the results that we did using the other models and datasets.
+Since we used the gpt-3.5-turbo-0613 model to create polite paraphrases for our CAPP dataset, we were unable to see the same observations in our results when using other models and datasets.
 This could have been avoided by creating manually annotated polite paraphrases.
 However, manual annotation is a laborious process and isn't scalable.
 Hence, a manual qualitative assessment was done on a small subset of the final CAPP dataset to ensure usability of the generated paraphrases.

 \item Prompt engineering for the Vicuna-13b model with the ICL framework is nontrivial.
 We found it difficult to create main instructions in the prompt that result in the Vicuna-13b model to behave in a desired way.
 Also, unlike the two OpenAI models, the number of demonstrations that can be effectively passed into Vicuna-13b is quite limited.
-In some cases we were able to concatenate more than 10 demos to the prompt but it often resulted in generating incomprehensible outputs.
+In some cases we were able to concatenate more than 10 demos to the prompt but it often resulted in generating incomprehensible or empty outputs.

 \item The \emph{No Instruction} prompt explored in the paper resulted in paraphrases that are comparable to prompts that include both instruction and demos, on several automated evaluation metrics.
 However, we notice that the \emph{No Instruction} setting also retains a significant amount of toxicity from the original content.
 We propose that in situations where it is difficult to decide on a good main instruction, one could simply use a few carefully curated and ordered demos like the ``Most Similar (Descending Order)'' approach to generate paraphrases and check if it is within the desired toxicity levels.